6112-fa25/6112-fa25.github.io/_pages/syllabus.md

 If you have taken [6.110](https://6110-sp25.github.io), you may be familiar with the re-lecture videos which are video recordings of lecture content.
 6.112 will not have any re-lectures for this offering.
 Lecture slides and recitation materials will still be available on this website; however, you are personally responsible for catching up on any missed content on your own.

 ## Office Hours
-We will not hold office hours for the first week of classes.
-The particular room and times will be released by the end of the first week of class.
+We will not hold office hours for the first week of classes. ~~The particular room and times will be released by the end of the first week of class.~~

+We plan to hold office hours every Tuesday and Thursday from 4-6pm.
+Right now, the room is not permanent.
+Temporarily, we will be holding office hours in 32-397.

 ## Quiz
 One quiz will be held during class time towards the end of the semester.
 Please check the [schedule][schedule] for the particular date.
 More information about quizzes, including practice material, will be released closer to the quiz dates.